Storing, publishing, and archiving data

 Free quota

 In ReSeeD you have a free quota per user of 50 GB in draft (editing mode) and 250 GB in "Archive".
 There is no limit for openly published data.
 Shared access to data in ReSeeD is possible.
-As a user, you can manage third-party access at dataset and file yourself.
+Users can manage third-party access to datasets and files themselves.

 Usage and help